Major Code BF1913

 The Honors Thesis

 Students are selected by the director of studies of the theater tutorial program and the Honors Tutorial College on the basis of superior ability and sustained motivation.
-We look for good scores on standardized tests, but we also require a good high school record (class standing in the top 10%).
+We look for good scores on standardized tests (30 composite score on the ACT or a combined score of 1300 on the SAT), but we also require a good high school record (class standing in the top 10%).
 An interview with the director of studies is required for acceptance into our program.
 Recommendations from two high school teachers are strongly recommended.
 The personalized aspects of the tutorial system occasionally make it possible for us to accept students who have not performed well on standardized measures of ability but who demonstrate exceptional aptitude in other ways.
 The priority deadline for application for admission is December 1st.